 Pelling is the nearest town to Pemayangtse Monastery and the palace ruins, at around 9 kilometers distance.
-Around 3 kilometers trekking from the yellow gate near on the Pelling–Geyshing road takes you the Pemayangtse Monastery and the nearby ruins of the palce.
-It takes around 15 minute of trekking to reach this ancient palace ruins, situated on a cliff.
+Three kilometers trekking from the yellow gate near the Pelling–Geyshing road takes you to the Pemayangtse Monastery and the nearby ruins of the palace.
+It takes around 15 minutes of trekking to reach these ancient palace ruins, situated on a cliff.

 New Jalpaiguri railway station is the nearest railway station at around 132 kilometers distance from Pemayangtse Monastery.